chaojiang06/arXivEdits/README.md

 # arXivEdits

-The data for our EMNLP 2022 paper [**arXivEdits: Understanding the Human Revision Process in Scientific Writing**](https://arxiv.org/abs/2210.15067) will be provided at this repo.
+The data for our EMNLP 2022 paper [**arXivEdits: Understanding the Human Revision Process in Scientific Writing**](https://arxiv.org/abs/2210.15067) is provided at this repo.

+The name of each field should be self-explainable.
+If you have any quiestions, please feel free to reach me at <chaojiang06@gmail.com>.

 ```
 @article{jiang-etal-2022-arXivEdits,
   title={arXivEdits: Understanding the Human Revision Process in Scientific Writing},